Overview

 Run from the Lumerical CAD

-See this page if you haven't installed MPI.
-Set the MPI environment.
+Linux: See this page if you haven't installed MPI on Linux.
 Intel MPI is used in the example.
+Set the MPI environment on Linux.

 /opt/intel/impi/2019.9.304/intel64/bin/mpivars.sh

-- Enter the Intel MPI and FDTD executable in the "executable" fields.
+- Enter the MPI and FDTD executable in their corresponding fields.

 - Check "no default options".

-- Enter the total number of MPI processes (-n), ranks per node (-ppn), and the hostnames/IP (-hosts, comma separated) of the computers, in the "extra command line options", under "MPI options".
+- Enter the total number of MPI processes (-n), processes per node (-ppn), and the hostnames/IP (-hosts, comma separated) of the computers, in the "extra command line options", under "MPI options".

 Using a machine file